selveszero/nets213final/docs/README.md

 ## How to Use Noteworthy
 Students must accept the HIT on the Amazon MTurk Worker Sandbox using the link: https://workersandbox.mturk.com/projects/3TCGLRK80L0CG7BRUKYSENZ2INWZQX/tasks?ref=w_pl_prvw.

+This video provides instructions for completing the HIT: https://vimeo.com/542406412

 Noteworthy asks students to listen to two music recordings and rate if these recordings should be concatenated.

 Step 1: Please read the instructions at the top of the task